 Cognitive-Behavioral Therapy (CBT)

-CBT is focused on addressing thought patterns, physical symptoms, and behaviors.
-Research shows that CBT is a very effective form of treating various mental health and emotional issues.
+It is focused on addressing thought patterns, physical symptoms, and behaviors.
+Research shows that CBT is a very effective form of psychotherapy in treating various mental health and emotional issues.

-CBT works by breaking the cycle of negative thoughts.
-A psychologist may ask you to express yourself with a free mind in front of them.
-Then, they assess your negative thoughts and correlating behaviors, and help you to replace them with positive ones.
+The way CBT works is by breaking the cycle of negative thoughts.
+A therapist may ask you to express yourself freely in front of them.
+Then, they should be able to assess your negative thoughts and correlating behaviors, as well as help you to replace them with positive ones.
 CBT also helps you focus on how things really are, rather than how you think things should be.

-Through compassionate and supportive care, therapists hope to create a safe space for you to feel comfortable starting the process toward growth and reducing feelings of depression and anxiety.
-CBT can be used alone or combined with mindfulness or meditation.
+Through compassionate and supportive care, therapists work to create a safe space for you to feel comfortable starting the process towards growth and reducing feelings of depression and anxiety.
+CBT can be used either alone or combined with mindfulness or meditation.

-Teenagers face many unique challenges in their life, such as dealing with bullying, school-related stress, and beginning to enter relationships for the first time.
+Teenagers face many unique challenges in their lives, such as dealing with bullying, school-related stress, and beginning to enter relationships for the first time.

-In some cases, these challenges can become overwhelming, leading to issues such as eating disorders, substance abuse, self-esteem issues, or mood disorders.
-Teenagers can get help from a licensed professional counselor or psychologist to overcome these issues, and improve their mental well-being.
+In some cases, these challenges can become overwhelming, leading to issues including mood disorders, eating disorders, substance abuse, or matters of self-esteem.
+It is essential for them to be able to get help from a licensed professional counselor or therapist in order to overcome these issues and improve their mental well-being.

-If you’re not sure how to find the right psychologist to help you as a teenager, or your child as a parent, feel free to leave a comment below, and we’ll help out.
+If you’re not sure how to find the right therapist to help you as a teenager, or your child as a parent, feel free to leave a comment below, and we’ll help out.